gael-vanderlee/whai/README.md

 ```

 That's it! `whai` will:
-- Read your terminal context (commands + output if in tmux, commands only otherwise)
+- Read your terminal context (commands + output if in tmux or `whai shell`, commands only otherwise)
 - Send your question to the configured LLM
 - Suggest commands with `[a]pprove` / `[r]eject` / `[m]odify` prompts
 - Execute approved commands and continue the conversation